Fifth force: Claims of new particles

 In 2015, Attila Krasznahorkay at ATOMKI, the Hungarian Academy of Sciences's Institute for Nuclear Research in Debrecen, Hungary, and his colleagues posited the existence of a new, light boson only 34 times heavier than the electron (17 MeV).
 In an effort to find a dark photon, the Hungarian team fired protons at thin targets of lithium-7, which created unstable beryllium-8 nuclei that then decayed and ejected pairs of electrons and positrons.
 Excess decays were observed at an opening angle of 140° between the e^{+} and e^{−}, and a combined energy of 17 MeV, which indicated that a small fraction of beryllium-8 will shed excess energy in the form of a new particle.

-In November 2019, Krasznahorkay announced that he and his team at ATOMKI had successfully observed the same anomalies in the decay of stable helium atoms as had been observed in beryllium-8, strengthening the case for the X17 particle's existence.

-Feng et al. (2016) proposed that a protophobic (i.e. "proton-ignoring") X-boson with a mass of 16.7 MeV with suppressed couplings to protons relative to neutrons and electrons and femtometer range could explain the data.
+Feng et al. (2016) proposed a theory for the protophobic (i.e. "proton-ignoring") X-boson with a mass of 16.7 MeV with suppressed couplings to protons relative to neutrons and electrons and femtometer range could explain the data.
 The force may explain the muon g − 2 anomaly and provide a dark matter candidate.

-Several research experiments are underway to attempt to validate or refute these results.
+In 2022 another experimental measurement from the same Hungarian team but based on C-12 Be-11 collisions provided additional evidence for this boson, now called X-17.
+The scientific community has expressed skepticism of the experimental results as the team involved has little interaction with the particle physics community and has a history of reports that cannot be replicated.